libpd/libpd/README.txt

 	  such as Lua.

-  * samples: This branch contains one small sample program in C built on top of libpd, as well as a sample project in Java that uses JavaSound and a C# project that uses NAudio/ASIO.
+  * samples: This branch contains one small sample program in C built on top of libpd, as well as a sample project in Java that uses JavaSound.